-And in the reign of Tiberius Caesar, "Pilate therefore entered again into the Praetorium, and called Jesus, and said to him, Art thou the King of the Jews? ...
+And in the reign of Tiberius Caesar.
+"Pilate therefore entered again into the Praetorium, and called Jesus, and said to him, Art thou the King of the Jews? . .
 Jesus answered, My kingdom is not of this world. . .
 Pilate therefore said to him, Art thou a king then?
 Jesus answered, Thou sayest that I am king.
-To this end was I born. and to this end came I into the world, that I should bear witness to the truth."
+To this end was I born, and to this end came I into the world, that I should bear witness to the truth."
 (John 18:33-37).

-"The Jews answered him.
-We have a law, and by that law he ought to die, because he made himself the Son of God . . .
-Upon this Pilate sought to release him; but the Jews cried out, If thou release this man, thou art not Caesar's friend: every one that maketh himself a king speaketh against Caesar. . .
+"The Jews answered him, We have a law, and by that law he ought to die, because he made himself the Son of God.
+Upon this Pilate sought to release him; but the Jews cried out, If thou release this man, thou art not Caesar's friend: every one that maketh himself a king speaketh against Caesar.
 Pilate saith to them, Shall I crucify your King?
 The chief priests answered, We have not king but Caesar.
+Then therefore he delivered him to them to be crucified had chosen, to whom he also showed himself after his death by many proofs, appearing to them during forty days, and speaking the things concerning the kingdom of God."
+(Acts 1:1-3)

-Then therefore he delivered him to them to be crucified ...
-And Pilate wrote a title also, and put it on the cross, JESUS OF NAZARETH, THE KING OF THE JEWS. . .
-The Jews therefore said to Pilate.
-Write not THE KING OF THE JEWS.
+...
+And Pilate wrote a title also, and put it on the cross, JESUS OF NAZARETH, THE KING OF THE JEWS.
+The Jews therefore said to Pilate, Write not THE KING OF THE JEWS.
 But say, HE SAID I AM KING OF THE JEWS.
-Pilate answered.
-What I have written I have written."
+Pilate answered What I have written I have written."
 (John 19:7-22).

 "Now having risen early in the morning the first from the Sabbath" (Mk.
-16:9), "he was received up after he had given commandment fore a prophet and knowing that God had, with an through the Holy Spirit to the Apostles whom he oath, sworn to him, that of the fruit of his loins
+16:9), "he was received up after he had given commandment through the Holy Spirit to the Apostles whom he